erik-d123/Infinigen/README_LIDAR.md

 - `trajectory.json`: Camera translations indexed by frame
 - `timestamps.txt`: Seconds from the first frame (derived from scene FPS)
 - `poses_tum.txt`: TUM-format poses `timestamp tx ty tz qx qy qz qw`
 > The `intensity` column in the PLY is per-frame scaled for visualization.
 Use the `return_power` float column (and `range_m`) for training or quantitative analysis.
-The `exposure_scale` column records any per-return exposure adjustment when auto exposure is enabled.
+The `transmittance` column records per-return energy after glass attenuation (auto exposure only adjusts the 8-bit `intensity`).

 ### PLY Structure